paulnorthrop/accessr/README.md

 ```

 This example file includes examples of creating figures and tables and
-describes potential issues with typesetting mathematics when creating
+notes potential issues with typesetting mathematics when creating Word
-Word output.
+output.
+In particular, the `knitr` chunk options `fig.alt` and `fig.cap`
+can be used to create a separate alternative text and caption for a
+figure.

 ### Suggested workflow